 Avenida Revolución’s rowdy bars have given way to Baja’s gastronomic boom.
 For peerless Tijuana seafood tacos, hunt down chef Oso Campos’s Tras Horizonte, which melds Mexican street culture with pro technique.
 Javier Plascencia’s flagship, Misión 19, serves modern dishes like pen shell clam stacked with sweet and savory layers.
 And Baja’s craft beer current flows at Mamut Brewery Co.
-One Bunk Tijuana, the area’s first boutique hotel (opening this summer), offers rooms with urban-industrial touches.
+One Bunk Tijuana, the area’s first boutique hotel, offers rooms with urban-industrial touches.
 A block away is the birthplace of the Caesar salad, Caesar’s Restaurant, where you can get beef Wellington before catching top Latin artists at the Foro.

 5. Los Alamos